 According to the Kaiser Family Foundation, insurers have lowered the cost of gold plans in recent years more than they've dropped the cost of silver plans, so that in some cases, the monthly cost of a silver plan is equal to or above that of a gold plan.
 Insurers generally load extra costs entirely onto the silver tier.
 That is known as “silver loading” and could impact your choice of a plan if you are unsubsidized.

 Get quotes for all metal tiers when comparing coverage options.

 Tips For Reducing Health Insurance Costs

 - Compare the out-of-pocket costs for different plans.
-Out of pocket costs may include deductibles, co-pays, and coinsurance.
+Out-of-pocket costs may include deductibles, copays, and coinsurance.